 \section{Implementation Details}

-We use the pre-trained weights from the original TEACh codebase for the \textsc{Actioner} and finetune the confusion thresholds via the TEACh validation set.
-For clarity and for keeping hyper-parameters minimal, we keep the same threshold across both action and object distributions when using entropy-based confusion.
-Our ablation studies show that using a common hyper-parameter does not substantially affect the performance.
+We use the pre-trained weights from the original TEACh codebase for the \textsc{Actioner} and select the confusion thresholds via the TEACh validation set.
+For clarity and for keeping hyper-parameters minimal, we use the same threshold across both action and object distributions when using entropy-based confusion.
+Our ablation studies show that using a common hyper-parameter does not substantially affect performance.
 The confusion threshold is set to $0.9$ for the entropy-based method and $1.2$ for the gradient-based method.
 Moreover, we train the \textsc{QA Evaluator} on the question-answer pairs extracted from TEACh and the oracle question-answer pairs generated using the \textsc{QA Generator}.
 For \textsc{Planner}, we finetune the pre-trained T5 model \cite{raffel2019exploring} using Adam optimizer with the learning rate of $3e-5$ and batch size of $6$.
+We construct the training data for \textsc{Planner} by converting the training trajectories of TEACH into sequences of subgoals.
+We treat all interaction actions as subgoals.
+For navigation actions, we create subgoals by replacing sequences of navigation actions with an abstract ``Find'' action with the destination as the next \texttt{object} manipulated.
 We evaluate the performance of \textsc{Planner} via Rouge-L \cite{lin2004rouge}, which measures the longest common subsequence (LCS) between the ground truth sub-goal sequence and the generated sub-goal sequence.
 For the \textsc{QA Evaluator}, we use a global batch size of $32$, AdamW optimizer \cite{loshchilov2018decoupled} with the weight decay of $0.33$ and learning rate of $1e-5$.
-To facilitate reproducibility, we open-source code at \url{https://github.com/PLAN-Lab/ELBA}.
 Our code is based on PyTorch \cite{paszke2017automatic} and Huggingface Transformers \cite{wolf2019huggingface}.
-We train our models on a machine equipped with two RTX 8000 with 40 GBs of memory.
+We train our models on a machine equipped with two RTX 8000 with 40GBs of memory.